-

 Insurance Asset Risk Awards 2025 - UK & Europe

 The awards formally recognise the very best in insurance asset management for the UK and European markets.
-Submit entries by Friday 13th December
+The winners have been revealed.

 -